-The District seeks to maintain year-end fund balances no less than the range of 15 to 20 percent of the annual expenditures to operating funds.
+The District seeks to maintain year-end fund balances no less than 20 percent of the annual expenditures to operating funds.

 SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies of the District conform to accounting principles generally accepted in the United States of America (GAAP) as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.